So your budget isn’t working and now you really need to fix it. It’s time to get your budget back on track.

 Think about why you had a budget in the first place.
-Was its because you have debts to pay or dreams to save for?
+Was its because you have debts to pay or financial goals to aim for?

-Think about what it will feel like once you have paid off those debts or saved up enough to fulfil your dream.
+Think about what it will feel like once you have paid off those debts or saved up enough to achieve your savings goals.

 Think about what you can do with the extra money you would then have each month.